svaksha/Julia.jl/Super-Computing.md

 + [Elly.jl](https://github.com/JuliaParallel/Elly.jl) :: Hadoop HDFS and Yarn client.
 + [Flume.jl](https://github.com/malmaud/Flume.jl) :: A port of the Google Flume Data-Parallel Pipeline system.
 + [HDFS.jl](https://github.com/JuliaParallel/HDFS.jl) :: An interface wrapper over the Hadoop HDFS library that wraps the HDFS C library libhdfs and provides APIs similar to Julia Filesystem APIs which can be used for direct access to HDFS files.
++ [Heptapus.jl](https://github.com/lcw/Heptapus.jl) :: The roofline function is a translation of the roofline code from https://github.com/paranumal/libparanumal/.
 + [hwloc.jl](https://github.com/JuliaParallel/hwloc.jl) :: The Portable Hardware Locality (hwloc) package wraps the hwloc library to provide a portable abstraction (across OS, versions, architectures, ...) of the hierarchical topology of modern architectures, including NUMA memory nodes, sockets, shared caches, cores and simultaneous multithreading.
 + [MessageUtils.jl](https://github.com/JuliaParallel/MessageUtils.jl) :: A collection of utilities for messaging.
 + [MPI.jl](https://github.com/JuliaParallel/MPI.jl) :: A basic Julia wrapper for the portable message passing system Message Passing Interface (MPI).